DavidVollendroff/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+### Question #1
+In my opinion, an important part of code reviews is understanding preferences of readiblity and concision.
+I often format code such that it isn't as dense as it could be in favor of having the formatting match with other similar sections.
+It can help with readability above and beyond what comments provide.

+### Question #2
+Containers could helpful here because they provide a standardized environment.
+This would mean that everyone is operating in the same situation, down to the operating system.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and